kognise/repl.it-mobile/README.md

 - Clone this repository or pull the latest changes
 - Make sure to run `yarn` to install packages
 - Install the [Expo mobile app](https://expo.io/tools#client)
-- Run `yarn start` and scan the QR code
+- Run `yarn dev` and scan the QR code